hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 ### `cipher_data_key_identifier`

-The default keyset identifier used for encryption in case field settings do not specify their a certain key.
+The default keyset identifier used for encryption in case field settings do not specify their own key.
 Must match an `identifier` present in `cipher_data_keys` (or resolvable from the used cloud KMS).

 Required for encryption.
 Empty string is acceptable for decryption-only configurations.